What's social media got to do with it?

 During the 21st century, violent video games were a perceived threat to the development of our teens.
 Early research of this era concluded a causal relationship between violent video games and aggressive behaviour (Anderson & Bushman, 2001; Sherry, 2001).
 More recently a Task Force on Violent Media established by the American Psychological Association (APA) in 2013, concluded watching aggressive video games was positively associated with desensitisation (reduced physiological response violence) and aggressive attitudes.
 Politicians, legislators, and parents understandably react to shield their children from this perceived threat.
 Yet, policies are poorly enacted upon, and many legislative attempts failed due to lacking evidence.

-In fact, this same Task Force failed to find a relationship between aggressive media and violent crimes or aggressive behaviour.
-Moreover, the direct prediction of violent media on aggressive behaviours remains unsupported (Ferguson et al., 2020).
-Additionally, associations between violent game exposure and prosocial behaviour, academic performance, depressive symptoms, and attention deficit symptoms are deemed negligible (Ferguson, 2015; Nikkelen et al., 2014).
-Despite our intuition, most of the minuscule associations reported have since been debunked by updated and robust statistical analysis (Ferguson et al.,2015; Hilgard et al., 2019; Kühn et al., 2018).
+Despite the relationship between violent content and aggressive attitudes, this same Task Force failed to find a direct relationship with aggressive behaviour.
+Still today, this relationship between violent media and aggressive behaviours remains unsupported (Ferguson et al., 2020).
+Additionally, despite many beliefs the association between violent game exposure and antisocial behaviour, academic performance, depressive symptoms, and attention deficit symptoms are negligible (Ferguson, 2015; Nikkelen et al., 2014).
+Of those associations reported, most have not been found when subjected to updated and robust statistical analysis (Ferguson et al.,2015; Hilgard et al., 2019; Kühn et al., 2018).

-An interesting observation is the relationship between violent exposure and violent behaviour is better supported amongst individuals in juvenile detention centres (DeLisi et al., 2013), yet when statistical analysis controls for gender, age, family environment, and mental health the relationship disappears (Gunter & Daly, 2012).
-This indicates that while there may be a small association between violent imagery and behaviour, other factors have significantly greater effect on behaviour.
+Nevertheless, there is an interesting observation that the relationship between violent exposure and violent behaviour is more consistent amongst individuals in juvenile detention centres (DeLisi et al., 2013).
+Yet, when statistical analysis controls for gender, age, family environment, and mental health the relationship disappears (Gunter & Daly, 2012).
+This indicates that while there may be a small association between violent imagery and behaviour amongst at-risk populations other factors have a significantly greater effect on behaviour.

 Similarly, research on the relationship between time spent on the internet and depression, and time spent on the internet and toxic masculinity have been weak.
 Arguably, the online world is not an intrinsically bad place.

-Elizabeth Morgan, assistant professor of Psychology at Springfield College said the “primary motivation [of teenagers] is to maintain connections, and establish new connections, with other people,", especially important for individuals with niche interests.
+Citing a business insider article, Elizabeth Morgan, assistant professor of Psychology at Springfield College pointed out the “primary motivation [of online engagement] is to maintain connections, and establish new connections, with other people,", especially important for individuals with niche interests.
 In fact, studies have found that engagement with social media can boost happiness, and connection (Bednar, 2016).

 Identifying the threat.

-Knowing this, it is normal for loving parents to experience fear and a need to protect or at least attenuate the risk.
-This may manifest in micromanaging homework and technology use, punitive punishments, lectures (even kind ones), nagging, and restrictions.
+Understandably, it is normal for loving parents to experience fear and a need to protect or at least attenuate the risk online.
+This may manifest in micromanaging homework and technology use, restrictions and punishments, or nagging and lectures (even kind ones).
 None of which are pleasant for the parent, or the child.
 Yet, perhaps the real threat is not on the dark web.

-My own experience working with children and adolescents’ mirrors that of Dr Cam Caswell who commented, teenagers do not experience a sudden change in mood or behaviour in response to social media or gaming content in isolation.
-Instead, Dr Cam Caswell noted, “the mental health of young people is not being shattered by what they see online – it is being crushed by the real-life pressures they’re carrying every single day.They feel invalidated, misunderstood, and unsupported.”
+My own experience working with children and adolescents’ mirrors that of Dr Cam Caswell who recently commented, “the mental health of young people is not being shattered by what they see online – it is being crushed by the real-life pressures they’re carrying every single day.They feel invalidated, misunderstood, and unsupported.”

-Big brother is real for our adolescents today, and it is a “brutal but necessary reminder that teens are walking tightropes every day, balancing hormones, peer dynamics, life online, and choices under constant watchful eyes and consequences that can change everything in a heartbeat”.
+Ironically, while societal behaviours of children and teens are visible and traceable, the societal expectations of our children and teens are tracked and boundless.
+Shows like Adolescence brings a “brutal but necessary reminder that teens are walking tightropes every day, balancing hormones, peer dynamics, life online, and choices under constant watchful eyes and consequences that can change everything in a heartbeat”.

 Most important is how teens feel when they log on.